Sample Training Authorization Letter for APA Congress

 Top officials of key government agencies will be there, offering important updates.

 The Congress Expo is the world's largest showcase of payroll and finance-related products and services.
 Here I'll explore new ways to reduce costs and improve the efficiency of our operations.

 Networking with thousands of assembled experts, exhibitors, speakers, colleagues, and peers provides us an unparalleled opportunity to learn lessons and benefit from others' knowledge and experience.

 The American Payroll Association, founded in 1982, is the leader in payroll education, and its annual Congress is the premier learning conference for payroll, accounts payable, finance, and HR professionals.

 The return on investment (ROI) from attending this event will be immediate and significant.
-Therefore, I request your approval to attend the American Payroll Association's 31st Annual Congress, May 7-11, 2013, in Grapevine, Texas.
+Therefore, I request your approval to attend the American Payroll Association's 34th Annual Congress, May 10-14, 2016, in Nashville, Tennessee.